bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 ## Receiving Web Hooks

-For any matching event, Indy Catalyst will send a POST request to the target URL with the following payload:
+For any matching event, Aries VCR will send a POST request to the target URL with the following payload:

 ```
 {